tfrommen/octobox-web-extension/README.md

 > Makes your GitHub notifications icon link to [Octobox](https://octobox.io) instead of GitHub.

+## Introduction

+[Octobox](https://octobox.io) is an awesome inbox-like entrypoint to GitHub notifications.
+Unfortunately, however, it does not integrate with the GitHub UI, meaning the GitHub notifications icon still links to the GitHub notifications page.

+This cross-browser web extension fixes that!
+While the notification icon still looks like before—including its status indicator—it now points to your Octobox.

+Once there, you can click one of your notifications to go to the according page on GitHub.
+In case you want to go back to the GitHub dashboard, the web extension injects a GitHub icon to the menu bar for you.

 ## Installation

 The Octobox Web Extension is available for [Google Chrome](https://chrome.google.com/webstore/detail/octobox-web-extension/efhkcafmbonnomnimilnephjgeccffdn) and [Mozilla Firefox](https://addons.mozilla.org/en-US/firefox/addon/octobox-web-extension/).